humayun-sarfraz/weather-pro-app/README.md

 ===============

 Weather Pro is a modern, full-featured weather dashboard and forecast application built with React and Node.js.
-It offers real-time weather data, severe weather alerts, air quality, sunrise/sunset, radar, advanced analytics, and more in a slick, responsive UI..
+It offers real-time weather data, severe weather alerts, air quality, sunrise/sunset, radar, advanced analytics, and more in a slick, responsive UI.

 ------------------------------------------------------------
 FEATURES